 I MAY NOT BE WHERE YOU THINK I AM

-While I maintain a practice in California and actually most of my clients are there - I actually live and also practice in Texas.
+My office is virtually everywhere.
+While I maintain a practice in California and actually many of my clients are there - I actually live and also practice in Texas.
+I have a physical office in College Station, TX.
 As a business transactional attorney I rarely see my clients, even when they are close by.
 I communicate with my clients by phone, skype, conference call, instant messenger, text - whatever works for them.

 A WORD ABOUT MY PARTICIPATION ON AVVO